-Ok folks, I don’t like to toot my own horn but this recipe…well, it rocks!
-And it’s here just in time for the holidays!
+Ok folks, I don’t like to toot my own horn but this Maple Roast Chicken with Vegetables recipe is downright amazing!
+In fact it may be my best roasted chicken yet, and it’s here just in time for the holidays.

 (This post contains affiliate links.
 I may make a commission off sales but your price remains the same.)

-This chicken will blow your mind!
-Every time I make it, I can’t wait for it to come out of the oven!
-Waiting to carve it is excrutiating and if yuo are lucky enough to have leftovers you will be eating it for lunch too.
+Every time I make this chicken, I can’t wait for it to come out of the oven.
+Waiting to carve it is excruciating, but the wait is worth every second.

-Moist, flavorful, organic chicken surrounded by colorful vegetables tossed in olive oil, sea salt, maple syrup, and spicy brown mustard …
+This moist, flavorful, organic chicken is surrounded by colorful vegetables tossed in olive oil, sea salt, maple syrup, and spicy brown mustard …

 …and roasted until the chicken is perfectly browned and crispy, then brushed with an orange maple glaze.

 The vegetables are cooked until caramelized, making them even sweeter!
 Are you hungry yet?

 I use some of my favorite vegetables in this recipe: Brussels Sprouts, tri-colored potatoes (new rose, purple and white), shallots and butternut squash.

 You may use pre-cut butternut squash from the store if you wish, just make sure it’s really fresh.
 If you want to peel and cut your own, I have some tips.
 Working with butternut squash can be difficult unless you have the right tools.
 You need a good sharp knife (my favorite on sale now!) and a Y peeler .
 With these two tools peeling and cutting a butternut squash is a piece of cake!